axelarnetwork/axelar-contract-deployments/releases/evm/Amplifier-Role-Transfers-Release.md

    CHAIN=<chain name>
    ```
 3. Verify current contract addresses and roles in `${ENV}.json` for each chain
-4. TODO: Confirm governance contract addresses for each environment
+4. TODO: Confirm `AxelarServiceGovernance` contract addresses for each environment
-5. TODO: Confirm multisig addresses for each environment
+5. TODO: Confirm Emergency Operator EOA addresses for each environment
-6. TODO: Confirm AXELARONS EOA addresses for each environment
+6. TODO: Confirm Relayer Operators EOA addresses for each environment
+7. TODO: Confirm Rate Limiter EOA addresses for each environment
+8. TODO: Confirm `Operators` contract addresses for each environment

 ## Deployment Steps

-### Step 1: Deploy InterchainGovernance (if not deployed)
+### Step 1: Deploy AxelarServiceGovernance (if not deployed)

-**Note**: InterchainGovernance contracts are not deployed on amplifier chains.
+**Note**: AxelarServiceGovernance contracts are not deployed on amplifier chains.
 They need to be deployed before role transfers can be executed via governance.

 #### Configuration